Skip to main content

-I also teach on GG4020 Digital Earth and GG6140 GIS: Transforming Geography & Environment, and am a personal tutor and dissertation supervisor at undergraduate and postgraduate levels.
+I also teach on GG4020 Digital Earth & Spatial Analysis, GG5001 Advanced Research & Fieldwork Methods, and GG6140 GIS: Transforming Geography & Environment.
+I am a personal tutor and dissertation supervisor at undergraduate and postgraduate levels.

-I'm the undergraduate admissions tutor for the Department of Geography, Geology and the Environment.
+I'm the undergraduate admissions and outreach tutor for the Department of Geography, Geology and the Environment.

 I'm an historical geographer.
 I specialise in using geographic information systems (GIS) to investigate social and economic geographies of poverty, welfare, health and healthcare, especially in 19th-century United Kingdom.
 I'm a co-investigator on the Wellcome-funded Addressing Health project, investigating the health of postal workers in the nineteenth century: https://addressinghealth.org.uk.

 Senior lecturer in Geographic Information Systems and Human Geography

 I am working on two strands of research focused on nineteenth-century UK: First, I'm looking at the geographies of how poor relief was organised; and second, I'm investigating geographies of ill-health by analysing pension and employment records from the Post Office as part of the Wellcome-funded project Addressing Health: Morbidity, Mortality and Occupational Health in the Victorian and Edwardian Post Office.

 Brown, Douglas H.L.
 (2020) Book Review of 'Writing the lives of the English poor, 1750s-1830s' by Steven King.
 Labour/Le Travail, 86, pp. 222-224.
 ISSN (print) 0700-3862